Permafrost/Tundra/readme.md

     # to pass the pipeline itself as an input to a service
     tundra.pipeline:capture

+    # returns the value associated with the given key from the pipeline, or null
+    # if the key doesn't exist
+    tundra.pipeline:get($key)

     # returns the number of top-level elements in the pipeline
     tundra.pipeline:length

     # writes the current pipeline to the server log
     tundra.pipeline:log($level)

+    # sets the value associated with the given key in the pipeline
+    tundra.pipeline:put($key, $value)

 #### Service